Admission to Graduate Studies

 Students already in a KU graduate program must be in good standing with their graduate degree program in order to participate in the certificate program, must have a minimum GPA of 3.0, and must provide a letter of support from their graduate degree program, with a letter stating their interest in the WGSS Graduate Certificate Program, and a current KU Advising Report to the Department.
 All of these documents may be uploaded to the online application.

 Students not already in a KU graduate program will be asked to provide the WGSS Department with the following information within their online application:

 - a letter stating their interest in the WGSS Graduate Certificate Program;

-- a copy of the student's latest college transcript (this does not need to be an official copy);
+- an official copy of the student's latest college transcript;

 - and 2 letters of recommendation from persons familiar with the student's academic work or potential for graduate study.